pantheon-systems/documentation/source/content/guides/quickstart/10-next-steps.md

 Congratulations!
 You created and made code changes to your Pantheon site.
 You should now feel comfortable with the best-practice development workflow that serves as the foundation of our platform.

-But this is just the tip of the iceberg.
 Ready to learn more?
 Here are just some of the things you can do with Pantheon:

 - Set up a [Local Development](/local-development) environment.
 - If you’re on a team, start using [Multidev environments](/guides/multidev).
 - Install [Terminus](/terminus), and start interacting with Pantheon from the command line.
 - Take your site live!
-To do so, see [Launch Essentials](/guides/launch).
+To do so, refer to [Launch Essentials](/guides/launch).
 - Migrate your existing site using a variety of scenarios.
-See "Migrate Your Sites to Pantheon" on our [Get Started](/get-started)
+Refer to [Migrate Sites to Pantheon](/guides/guided/) on our [Get Started](/get-started) page.

 <Callout
   title={"Are you an agency?"}